uqlibrary/technology-training/Python/revamp/fundamentals.md

 We are using **Spyder** to interact with Python more comfortably.
 If you have used RStudio to interact with R before, you should feel right at home: Spyder is a program designed for doing data science with Python.

-We will start by using the "Console" to work interactively.
+We will start by using the **console** to work interactively.
 This is our direct line to the computer, and is the simplest way to run code.
 Don't worry about any unfamiliar language, fonts or colours - we can ignore most of it for now - all you need to know is that `In [1]: ... ` is code that we've sent to the computer, and `Out[1]: ... ` is its response.

-## Maths
+### Maths

 To start with, we can use Python like a calculator.
 Type the following **commands** in the console, and press <kbd>Enter</kbd> to **execute** them: